kaust-vislab/tensorflow-federated-data-science-project/README.md

-# python-data-science-project
+# tensorFlow-federated-data-science-project

-Repository containing scaffolding for a Python 3-based data science project.
+Repository containing scaffolding for a Python 3-based data science project based on the TensorFlow Federated ecosystem.

 ## Creating a new project from this template